samelstob/notes/management-notes/algorithms/mit-videos.md

 * Local peak - surrounding by numbers which are smaller or equal
 * 1d peak finding - binary search

+What is the recurrence relation?

+  T(n) = T(n/2) + Θ(1)

+Base case

+  T(1) = Θ(1)

+Complexity

+  Θ(log₂n)

+This is the difference between 2^n and n

 ## 2d peak finding

+1. Greedy ascent algorithm - Θ(mn) complexity

+i.e. it's possible to touch every element

+2. Try to jam binary search into 2d version

+Find a 1D peak on column, then use that column to find one peak on row

+This algorithm is incorrect.
+A 2D peak may not exist on row i

+3.

 * Pick middle column
 * Find 1d peak